 Edinburgh's excellent quality of life makes the city a popular place to live, work, visit, and study.

 In January 2021, Edinburgh was ranked the UK's happiest place to work in a piece of analysis by SmartSurvey.
-In February 2020, Edinburgh was ranked one of the world's 20 most liveable cities, while in March 2020, the city was ranked one of the top 20 cities worldwide for wellbeing based on factors such as happiness, healthcare, and access to green spaces.
+In February 2020, Edinburgh was ranked one of the world's 20 most liveable cities by ECA International, while in March 2021, the city was ranked one of the top 20 cities worldwide for wellbeing based on factors such as happiness, healthcare, and access to green spaces in the Knight Frank City Wellbeing Index.
 Edinburgh's Portobello neighbourhood won the Great Neighbourhood Award in the 2020 Urbanism Awards, while the Leith neighbourhood was named Scotland's best place to live in the Sunday Times' Best Places to Live 2020 guide.

 People living and working in Edinburgh benefit from the city’s high standards of living – something which doesn’t come with the same price tag as other UK cities.
 It’s around one-third cheaper for businesses to set up here than in London, making the Scottish capital city an attractive place for entrepreneurs and established businesses to put down roots.

 – Simon Capaldi, Knight Frank